kgateway-dev/kgateway/docs/content/guides/traffic_management/listener_configuration/caching/setup.md

 ## Configure caching for a listener

-After you enable the caching server, you must configure caching on a listener defined in a Gateway CRD.
+Configure your gateway to cache responses for all upstreams that are served by a listener.
+Enabling caching for a specific upstream is currently not supported.

 1. Edit the Gateway CRD where your listener is defined.
    ```sh
    kubectl edit gateway -n gloo-system gateway-proxy
    ```

 2. Specify the caching server in the `httpGateway.options` section.
-Currently, all paths for all upstreams that are served by a listener are cached.
    {{< highlight yaml "hl_lines=11-16" >}}
    apiVersion: gateway.solo.io/v1
    kind: Gateway